John Collier (sociologist): Commissioner of Indian Affairs (1933–1945)

 Collier's decision to impose the Navajo Livestock Reduction program resulted in the Navajo losing half their livestock.
 The Indian Rights Association denounced Collier as a 'dictator' and accused him of a "near reign of terror" on the Navajo reservation.
-The American Indian Federation fought to remove Collier from office from 1934–1940.
+The American Indian Federation fought to remove Collier from office from 1934 to 1940.

 In a 1938 speech to the Black Hills Indian Treaty Council Seneca journalist Alice Lee Jemison said: "The Wheeler-Howard Act provides only one form of government for the Indian and that is communal or cooperative form of living.
 John Collier said he was going to give the Indian self-government.
 If he was going to give us self-government he would let us set up a form of government we wanted to live under.
 He would give us the right to continue to live under our old tribal customs if we wanted to."
 According to historian Brian Dippie, "(Collier) became an object of 'burning hatred' among the very people whose problems so preoccupied him."

 World War II speeded up the integration of Indians into the military and the urban labor force.
 The War Department in 1940 rejected Collier's suggestion for segregated all-Indian units.
 Indians were drafted into regular units, where they were treated on an equal basis with whites.
 In 1943, Collier married anthropologist Laura Maud Thompson, who was working as the Coordinator of the Indian Education, Personality and Administration Project.